 2) Start at the End

 How many buzzwords and phrases can I get in here?
-We all know it is important to understand the customer journey, define website conversions, have a funnel, craft a content calendar, and have solid lead or sales attribution.
-These things are important and are part of our strategy, tactics, and measurement.
-However, they get in the way if we don’t start with what the end goal is and working backwards.
+We all know it is important to understand the customer journey, define website conversions, have a funnel, craft a content calendar, and have a solid lead or sales attribution.
+These things are important and are part of our strategy, tactics, and measurements.
+However, they get in the way if we don’t start with what the end goal is and work backward.

-If the top-level business goal is to grow sales 40 percent and we distilled that down to how digital marketing can do that by contributing 50 new leads during the year, then that’s our starting point.
-We have to know that before we jump into the customer journey or funnel and use research and our own information to define the steps.
+If the top-level business goal is to grow sales 40 percent and we distilled that down to how digital marketing can do that by contributing 50 new leads during the year; that’s our starting point.
+We have to know this before we jump into the customer journey or funnel and use research and our own information to define the steps.
 Then, we can plan our content strategy, define the calendar, and start building out the tactical plan.

 3) Define the Mix